amckewan/mcforth/docs/internals.md

 S | Stack pointer
 R | Return-stack pointer
 top | Top of stack
-w | Current opcode, scrach register
+w | Current opcode, scratch register

-# Opcodes
+## Opcodes

-The opcodes are grouped into 16 pages of 16 opcode each.
+The opcodes are organized into 16 pages of 16 opcodes each.

 The first 8 pages have specific assignments known to the compiler and optimizers.
-Many of these opcodes have arguments following such as literals or branch destinations.
+Many of these opcodes have arguments following such as literals or branch offsets.
+The remaining pages are for other CODE words in no particular order.
-Opcodes XX and greater have no arguments or particular numeric assignments.

 Opcodes 00-5F have operands and will not be automatically inlined.
 They are used by COMPILER words that know what to do in each case.
+There are several types of operands:

+* Literals (cell bytes)
+* Addresses (cell bytes)
+* Branch offsets (1 byte)
+* Strings (count + 1 bytes)

-Opcodes 60-FF have no arguments and are always inlined.
+Opcodes 60-FF have no operands and are always inlined.

 Page | Description | Example
 ---- | ----------  | -------